 Modeled on the popular escape room puzzles, boxes containing puzzles and locked secrets can be an engaging way to combine teamwork and scavenger hunt activities.
-Stacey Curtis, Pharm.D. and Angelina Vascimini, 4th year student at the University of Florida College of Pharmacy presented this idea at the 2019 Interface Conference.
-This article describes design, logistics and tips for setting up your own escape box activity.
+Stacey Curtis, Pharm.D. and Angelina Vascimini, a 4th-year student at the University of Florida College of Pharmacy presented this idea at the 2019 Interface Conference.
+This article describes the design, logistics, and tips for setting up your own escape box activity.

 Escape puzzles can be used to:

 - Hold students accountable for doing the reading.